khangsheng1/Sheng-Khang-MT-Data-Analytics-Portfolio/README.md

-# 🧪 Medical Technologist Projects Portfolio
+# 🧪 Medical Technologist Data Analytics Projects Portfolio

 This repository serves as a collection of tools, dashboards, and workflows I have developed as part of my work as a Medical Technologist.
 Each project focuses on improving laboratory operations, Point of Care (POC) quality monitoring, and compliance workflows through automation, visualization, or education.